blocktransfer/TAD3-docs/docs/source/index.md

 Feel free to navigate through the sections using the sidebar or the links provided above.

 We hope this documentation provides you with all the information you need.
-If you have any questions or need further assistance, please refer reach out to our [developer support](mailto:support@blocktransfer.dev).
+If you have any questions or need further assistance, please reach out to our [developer support](mailto:support@blocktransfer.dev).

 ```{toctree}
 :maxdepth: 1